 "Fine, can you at least get me a waste basket if I do get sick?"
 Harry asked.

 Sirius nodded, and summoned the waste basket on the other side of the room, and set it next to Harry.
 He then grabbed a pillow on the couch and set it on Harry's lap, then set the plate of food on top of it.
 Harry eyed the food for a moment, then picked up the smallest piece of toast with jelly on it, and bit some of it off.
-He chewed slowly, taking his time before he had to swallow it down, then did.
+He chewed slowly, taking his time before he had to swallow it down, and grimaced when he did .

 He looked as though he was about to be sick, but for Sirius' benefit he bit off another piece, and swallowed quickly this time.
 Sirius saw his face turn green the moment before he reached for the waste basket of his side, and vomited into it.
-Sirius grabbed the food off of his lap and set it on the coffee table, and rubbed his back as he did, ignoring the smell that came with it, and grabbed the glass of pumpkin juice once again for Harry when he finished.
+Sirius grabbed the food off of his lap and set it on the coffee table, and rubbed his back as he did, ignoring the smell of it and grabbed the glass of pumpkin juice once again for Harry when he finished.

-Harry wiped his mouth off with his forearm, and quickly drained the glass of juice.
-Sirius vanished the contents in the basket, and continued to rub Harry's back, feeling through the thin shirt that Harry had broke into cold-sweats.
+Harry wiped his mouth off with his forearm, and quickly drained the glass of juice as Sirius cleaned him off with his flick of his wand.
+Sirius then vanished the contents in the basket, and continued to rub Harry's back, feeling through the thin shirt that Harry had broke into cold-sweats.